wenzaca/SmartGarden/README.md

 ## TODO
 - Create CloudFormation for all the AWS environment creation.
-- Create method for each sensor readings.
-- Run the Server on a public host.
 - Create new tables for Watering and Fans status.
-- Add new sensor readings methods
 - Split script from server
 - Change session to use the flask_login lib